Guichaguri/DiscordDJ/README.md

 * Smart Information
 * Everything is configurable
 * Open Source
-* Developer API (can be integrated with other bots and can have addons)
+* Developer API (can be integrated with other bots and have addons)